padthai-sketch/Project_Shoot-for-the-stars/README.md

 - Which director's movies have the highest average ROI?
 - Which director's movies have the highest average gross profit?
 - Which director's movies have the highest average budget?
-- Which director's movies have the highest average IMDB ratings?